 Chicago Buyers Want Familiar Lakes

-In real conversations, most Chicago buyers arrive with a short list of lakes they’ve heard of.
+In real conversations, most Chicago buyers arrive with a short list of lakes they’ve heard of from friends or acquaintances.
 Familiarity feels safe.
 Certain names come up again and again:

 It’s not random.
-These lakes are all within a two to two-and-a-half-hour drive from the city.
+There are 120 lakes to choose from, under 3 hours from the city.
+Most of them are off 94 and the toll road that will help you cut down on time.
 That distance hits a psychological threshold for second-home buyers balancing work, school, and life based in Chicago.

-Here’s the trap: familiarity doesn’t equal comparability.
+Here’s the trap (want to change this): familiarity doesn’t equal comparability.
 Two lakes within the same drive can deliver completely different ownership experiences.
-Assume they’re the same, and you risk buying a lake that doesn’t match the lifestyle you actually want.
+Assume they’re the same, and you risk buying on a lake that doesn’t match the lifestyle you actually want.

 Two properties can look identical online yet command very different prices because their lake experiences differ.
 Before worrying about finishes or renovations, start with the water itself.